 Although getting a driver’s license is one of the most special moments in a teen’s life, it’s also a major responsibility he or she may not be prepared for.
-When a juvenile is charged with DUI a Juvenile DUI defense attorney is one of the best weapons for your defense.
+When a juvenile is charged with DUI a criminal defense attorney is one of the best weapons for your defense.
 In Layton, these charges require legal representation in order to secure the best defense possible as a DUI charge may derail the teen’s future.

 Teens make mistakes when driving that may get them in trouble with the law.
 Cases involving juveniles 18 years of age or younger will require legal representation from a Layton Juvenile DUI defense attorney.
 Some types of cases are taken to family court.
 However, cases involving more serious circumstances are prosecuted in criminal court.
 Criminal courts seek to punish the defendant while juvenile courts favor rehabilitation over judgment.

 A well-versed Layton Juvenile DUI defense attorney can negotiate on your behalf with other less severe alternative punishments such as community service.
 When a juvenile is charged with DUI, these records are not expunged unless a lawsuit takes place.
 A criminal defense attorney can have these records expunged and ensure they will not interfere with the teen’s future educational goals and employment opportunities.